Crim5on/WeatherStation/README.md

 # Embedded Weather Station
 An embedded weather station feauturing a DHTxx series temperature and humidity sensor and a 2x16 LCD display for data output.
 Integration of a barometer for thunderstorm detection and buzzer alarm is planed.
-Supports Arduino Uno and STM32 Nuclueo boards. (might need to be upgraded to a Arduino Mega bc of pin shortage)
+Supports Arduino Uno boards.

-## Directories
-* `weatherStationArduino` contains full implementation for Arduino Uno
-* `weatherStationSTM32` contains full implementation for STM32 Nucleo

 # Components